-We at IBD Consulting often talk about and refer to Digital Sales Engine as a tool and process that allows us to significantly grow international business.
+We at IBD Consulting often talk about and refer to Digital Sales Engine as a tool and process that allows us to significantly improve lead generation and grow international business.
 We refer to this concept frequently and casually, and we don’t always have the luxury of taking 20-30 minutes to explain in detail what we mean.
 So, let me take the opportunity now to try to do exactly that!

 When looking for a solution, in more than 70% of cases, the business decision-maker of today will start with a generic web search.
 Moreover, before a customer is ready to make contact with sales representatives, they will have consumed 3-4 pieces of content independently.

 The buying process that includes searching, gathering information and researching is called the buyer’s journey.

 The best a B2B vendor can do is to make this buying journey the path of least resistance.